fweiss/elevator/README.md

 do.

-The main.js file has an IIFE that uses jquery to wire up the graphical elements with the elevator FSM and the mechanism.
+The main.js file has an IIFE that uses jquery to wire up the graphical elements with the elevator state machine and the mechanism.

 ## Simulation
 The index.html file runs a simple graphical simulation.